 “Well, yeah I do.
 I get in at least three days a week of about 30 minutes of jogging and sometimes I’ll do some push ups or maybe some squats.
 That’s pretty good isn’t it?” asked my trumpet teacher, Bruce.

 Bruce had asked me what I do to stay in shape.
 We’re about the same age and love playing trumpet which is a very physically demanding instrument.
 Keeping yourself in good physical condition helps.
-So, after I explained the basics of the ActiveAge Blueprint, I asked him what he did for his physical conditioning and that was his reply.
+So, after I explained the basics, I asked him what he did for his physical conditioning and that was his reply.

 I guess my pause was too long.